bartpleiter/FPGC6/Documentation/docs/Build-instructions/verilog.md

 # Verilog build/simulate instructions

 To simulate the design, iverilog is used.
-You might need to compile the latest version yourself.
+Use version >= 12.0

 To run the simulation (in this case a testbench of the entire FPGC), run